 The adoption of these new or amended standards is not expected to have a material impact on the consolidated financial statements of Almonty.

 7. Related Party Transactions

-There were no related party transactions that occurred during the three and six month periods ended March 31, 2012.
+There were no related party transactions that occurred during the three month period ended December 31, 2012.